 For companies that were emerging in Canada’s cannabis industry last year, this may sound familiar.
 However, the challenges faced in the industry are matched—if not surpassed—by the potential for opportunity and growth.

-When Farber was asked to consult for a large, vertically integrated Licensed Producer with international distribution in the recreational and medical cannabis markets, we were not only well-equipped to face the challenges, they also recognized the ample opportunities to capture market share globally.
+When B. Riley Farber was asked to consult for a large, vertically integrated Licensed Producer with international distribution in the recreational and medical cannabis markets, we were not only well-equipped to face the challenges, they also recognized the ample opportunities to capture market share globally.

 When the Licensed Producer approached Farber, they were growing rapidly but needed guidance in the areas of strategic planning, customer insights, and business analytics.